Please wait...

 Chloe is the Perioperative Quality Improvement Programme coordinator.
 She looks after the daily operations and administration of the project.
 She is responsible for the data reporting, along with study amendments, onboarding of new sites and quality assurance activities.

 She has extensive experience in data analytics both within the private and not-for-profit sectors in Sydney and Paris.
-Before joining PQIP, she worked in the FRCA examination delivery team for the Royal College of Anaesthetists.
+Before joining the Royal College of Anaesthetists' Research department, she worked in the FRCA examinations delivery team, managing the Primary MCQ and the Final CRQ.

 Ms Natalie Meilutis